MithileshGungah/Data-Science-Portfolio/README.md

 - Designed a **multimodal auditing framework for spatial bias in large language models**
 - Applied **SHAP explainability and NLP techniques** to interpret model behaviour
 - Deployed an **interactive Streamlit application** for churn risk prediction
+- Built an **Agentic RAG system (LangGraph + Pinecone + Groq)** for enterprise policy reasoning with dynamic routing, retrieval validation, and web fallback

 ---